 My first advice in choosing the right wine is… don’t go for an expensive one!
 All the flavours of the citrus and spices will create a deliciously fragrant syrup so there is no need to spend big bucks on the wine itself.

 The type of red wine you use is entirely up to you, depending on the flavours you are looking to create but I personally prefer to use a sweet Red Wine with spicy and fruity tones.
-For example:

 - Shiraz Cabernet (what I used for this recipe)